The lifespans of people who live with HIV these days are the same as those of their negative peers, as long as they:

 Transmission is dependent on the HIV positive person’s viral load – if the viral load is undetectable, the virus can’t be passed on.

-How common is mother-to-child transmission?
+How common is vertical transmission?

 There are complex reasons why children may be at a greater risk of HIV infection in poorer countries.
 Some may not have very good medical facilities, or it might be hard to offer people good medical care.